Last Updated: 10th July, 2021

 Australia, previously a 16-21hr journey, now only a 3.5hr trip.
 Bali is a favourite for both Kiwis and Aussies, as is Thailand and other areas in the vicinity.

 Let’s not forget, however, that New Zealand has a lot to offer.
 Before exploring every other country, get to know your own country and visit the mountains, the beach, the rainforests and the other cities.
-There is much to be found and loved here in New Zealand.
+There is much to be found and loved when moving to New Zealand from UK.

 42. Watching Sports